Reading signatures of supermassive binary black holes in pulsar timing array observations: Introduction

-It was pointed out in several studies~\cite{GoncharovShannon2021, GoncharovThrane2022,vanHaasteren2024b} that the standard PTA models of how noise parameters are distributed across pulsars are incorrect.
-These models manifest as prior probabilities in PTA data analysis.
+Modelling of pulsar-intrinsic noise is important because it can affect the conclusions about the properties of the gravitational wave background, such as $A$ and $\gamma$~\citep{DiMarcoZic2025}.
+However, despite dedicated noise modelling studies being performed \cite{EPTA_DR2_NOISE}, there are four indications that some noise is still mismodelled.
+First, it was pointed out in several studies~\cite{GoncharovShannon2021, GoncharovThrane2022,GoncharovSardana2025} that the standard PTA models of how noise parameters are distributed across pulsars are incorrect.
+These models manifest as prior probabilities in PTA data analyses.
 To be precise, the models are incorrect because they are `static', \textit{i.e.}, the shape of the distribution of noise parameters is not influenced by the data.
-Although imposing such priors is very unlikely to influence our conclusions about evidence for the gravitational background~\cite{ZicHobbs2022, CornishSampson2016, TaylorLentati2017, DiMarcoZic2023}, it may introduce systematic errors in our measurement of the strain spectrum~\cite{vanHaasteren2024b}.
+Although imposing such priors is very unlikely to influence our conclusions about evidence for the gravitational background~\cite{ZicHobbs2022, CornishSampson2016, TaylorLentati2017, DiMarcoZic2023}, it may introduce systematic errors in the inferred strain spectrum~\cite{vanhaasteren2024}.
+Second, epoch-correlated temporally-uncorrelated (white) noise term~\cite{NG9_GWB} was neglected in the previous EPTA analysis.
+Third, \citet{vanHaasteren2025} pointed out that the procedure of removing certain noise terms in the search for gravitational waves based on the results of single-pulsar noise analysis, performed in the original EPTA analysis \citep{EPTA_DR2_GW}, is prone to systematic errors.
+Fourth, the original EPTA analysis treats the transient noise effect in pulsar PSR~J1713+0747 as from a sudden change in dispersion measure, although \citet{GoncharovReardon2021} suggested that it is associated with the pulse shape change.

-We address the aforementioned problem.
-We employ hierarchical Bayesian inference to account for the uncertainties in our noise priors.
-In particular, we parametrise noise prior distributions which are our models of how parameters governing pulsar-specific noise are distributed across the pulsars~\cite{vanHaasteren2024b}.
-These newly-introduced hierarchical parameters are called \textit{hyperparameters}.
-We use a new procedure of marginalisation over hyperparameters, which is described in Section 2.2.2 of the companion paper~\cite{GoncharovSardana2024}.
-Furthermore, we discuss other sources of noise that may impact data analysis.
-Based on the revised noise models, we revisit the measurement of properties of the gravitational wave background with the European Pulsar Timing Array (EPTA)~\citep{EPTA_DR2_TIMING}.

-\textit{Correlations.}---We assess the properties of the gravitational wave background using the power law model of its characteristic strain spectrum: $h_\text{c}(f)=A (f~\text{yr}^{-1})^{-\alpha}$.
-Here, $A$ is the strain amplitude, and $-\alpha$ is the power law spectral index\footnote{One may also find a notation where $\alpha'=2/3$ and $\gamma=3-2\alpha'$.}.
-The corresponding spectral index of the power spectral density $[\text{s}^3]$ of delays(-advances) $[\text{s}]$ induced by the background in the timing data is $-\gamma$.
-These stochastic timing delays resulting from the gravitational-wave redshift of pulsar spin frequency are referred to as temporal correlations.
-The value of $\gamma=13/3$ ($\alpha=2/3$) corresponds to purely gravitational wave driven inspirals of supermassive black hole binaries \citep{RenziniGoncharov2022}.